Myasthenia gravis results from malfunction of the immune system.

 Nerves Overview of the Peripheral Nervous System The peripheral nervous system refers to the parts of the nervous system that are outside the central nervous system, that is, those outside the brain and spinal cord.
 Thus, the peripheral nervous... read more communicate with muscles by releasing a chemical messenger (neurotransmitter), which interacts with receptors on muscles (at the neuromuscular junction Overview of Neuromuscular Junction Disorders Nerves connect with muscles at the neuromuscular junction.
 There, the ends of nerve fibers connect to special sites on the muscle’s membrane called motor end plates.
 These plates contain receptors... read more ) and stimulates muscles to contract.
-In myasthenia gravis, the immune system produces antibodies Antibodies One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more that attack one type of receptor on the muscle side of the neuromuscular junction—the receptors that respond to the neurotransmitter acetylcholine.
-As a result, communication between the nerve cell and the muscle is disrupted.
+In most people with myasthenia gravis, the immune system produces antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more that attack one type of receptor on the muscle side of the neuromuscular junction—the receptors that respond to the neurotransmitter acetylcholine.
+As a result, communication between nerve cells and muscles is disrupted.

 What causes the body to attack its own acetylcholine receptors—an autoimmune reaction Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
 What triggers an autoimmune disorder is not known.
 Symptoms vary depending on... read more —is unknown.
 According to one theory, malfunction of the thymus gland may be involved.
 In the thymus gland, certain cells of the immune system learn how to differentiate between the body and foreign substances.
 For unknown reasons, the thymus gland may instruct the immune system cells to produce antibodies that attack the acetylcholine receptors.
 People may inherit a predisposition to this autoimmune abnormality.
 About 65% of people who have myasthenia gravis have an enlarged thymus gland, and about 10% have a tumor of the thymus gland (thymoma).
 About half of these thymomas are cancerous (malignant).